Back to blog

 const fileContents = await fs.readFile(filePath, 'utf-8')

-// This is the critical step most developers miss.
+// This is the surface most developers miss.

 const outputSafe = await validateWithSafePrompt(fileContents)